• Skip to primary navigation

 The simple solution is to ladle a little bit of sauce into the crockpot before you add the peppers – this will help prevent the burning from happening.
 If your crock is new and runs very hot, you might still experience a little blackening – but that happens in the oven too and isn’t too dramatic.

-To me, the secret to juicy, comforting stuffed peppers is to absolutely stuff them with the filling.
+To me, the secret to juicy, comforting stuffed peppers is to properly stuff them with the filling.

 While you don’t want it overflowing (since the rice will expand as it cooks), you want to make sure the filling is packed without any air holes or gaps in between.

-4 – If you don’t want to use raw meat:
+3 – If you don’t want to use raw meat

 If you feel uncomfortable about adding raw ground beef to your crockpot, you can just brown the beef in a skillet on the stove before combining it with the remaining ingredients for the filling.